 Step 3: Data analysis and actions

 With such a wealth of data it can be difficult knowing where to begin, which is where the Google metrics come into play.
-Identifying opportunities using Acquisition and Behavior data can help define your running order by pinpointing high performing pages (Page Views) low engagement pages (Bounce Rate) and quick wins (Rankings).
+Identifying opportunities using Acquisition and Behaviour data can help define your running order by pinpointing high performing pages (Page Views) low engagement pages (Bounce Rate) and quick wins (Rankings).

 The next step is to decide whether action is needed and what’s the best strategy.
 Naturally there are opportunities to improve every piece of content which means taking a pragmatic approach that balances available resources against potential reward.